craftzcode/create-craftzcode/README-Old.md

           "prettier": "@craftzcode/prettier-config"
         }
         ```
-      - Go to the location of your `tailwind-config` folder in shell then install `tailwind`
+      - Go to the location of your `tailwind-config` folder in shell then install `tailwind`.
         ```shell
         bun add -D tailwindcss @tailwindcss/postcss
         bun add tw-animate-css